Sutcliffe Industrial School, Bath, Somerset

 In 1919, it was recorded that 1,600 boys had passed through the since its formation in 1848.
 Seventeen boys left the school during the year, two for situations, three for the Gordon Boys' Home, two for Australia, and the remainder for their parents or guardians.
 Twenty boys were admitted and the average number of inmates was 40.
 Sixteen boys attended the Long Acre Technical School, and the younger ones going to the Central School.
 Tailoring and mending the boys' clothes were carried out, and the gardens were worked under the direction of the labour master, with good crops being produced.

-The establishment continued in operation until the Second World War.
-In more recent times, the property was used for retail purposes but has now been converted to residential use.
+In more recent times, the Walcot building was adapted as retail premises but has now been converted to residential use.

 - Mahood, Linda Policing Gender, Class and Family: Britain, 1850-1940 (1995, Univeristy of Alberta Press)